askore/capstone2014-firefoxOS/README.md

 	* `speed` is the connection speed in bytes/second
 	* `concurrency` is the number of concurrent outbound connections allowed
 	* `drop-frequency` is how often should bytes be dropped (`byte count` % `drop frequency`)
-	  * Due to the definition of `drop-frequency` not being clear, an issue has been created on [crapify's GitHub repo](https://github.com/bcoe/crapify/issues/7)
+	  * Due to the definition of `drop-frequency` not being clear, and thus how to use it, an issue has been created on [crapify's GitHub repo](https://github.com/bcoe/crapify/issues/7)

 ##### Setting Up Environment For Battery Harness Testing
 1. Install VirtualBox and open it up from here: https://www.virtualbox.org/